 I call it the Cutting Edge “Triple Whammy” when we accomplish both top shelf Google organic and Google Maps results simultaneously and then slip in targeted Google Ads to take up even more of the search engine result page real estate.

 Ya, I’m greedy.
 So what.
 My goal is to dominate.

 Cutting Edge clients get more action.
 Once we’ve achieved this, I like to keep one foot on the gas and the other on competitors’ throats.

-There are a slew of factors plus Google’s algorithm involved with Google Maps rankings.
+There is a slew of factors plus Google’s algorithm involved with Google Maps rankings.
 The people in Google’s ‘top secret kitchen’ are the only ones who know the exact recipe for rankings on Google Maps but here are what I consider to be some of the most important ingredients.

 Start by tracking your dental practice website’s Google Maps rankings (Local SEO).

 Make sure you or your dental SEO company is providing you with the ability to track progress over time.
 You should be tracking your rankings and progress in organic and also local (maps) for a variety of your preferred procedures and the keywords associated with them.

-Here’s an example of on-the-fly reporting with the Cutting Edge Dental Marketing Dashboard rankings tracking section showing target keywords growth for a dental implant focused practice after a few months.
-Cutting Edge took over their website and dental marketing mid July:
+Here’s an example of on-the-fly reporting with the Cutting Edge Dental Marketing Dashboard rankings tracking section showing target keywords growth for a dental implant-focused practice after a few months.
+Cutting Edge took over its website and dental marketing mid-July:

 “If you can’t measure it, you can’t improve it”.